bfollington/furo/README.md

 </p><br>

-**Furō** is an event bus for `React` applications.
-It can be used to tame complex asynchronous workflows.
+<p align="center">**Furō** is a simple but powerful messaging layer for `React` applications.
+It can be used to tame complex asynchronous workflows and preserve sanity.

 [👁 &nbsp;Live Demo](https://furo.netlify.app/) (source in `packages/example`)